Red Sea Airlines (charter airline)

 Red Sea Airlines is an Egyptian private airline headquartered in Cairo, Egypt.
-Red Sea Airlines established in Egypt in 2021.
+Red Sea Airlines was established in Egypt in 2021.
 The airline operates scheduled and charter flights from Egypt.
+As of 17 June 2026, the airline's chief executive officer is Captain Ahmed Shanan, former chairman and CEO of Air Cairo.

 Destinations

 The Red Sea Airlines route network consists of the following destinations: